 The aftermarket industry employs about 4.5 million people and includes over 270,000 repair shops and over 265,000 retail parts outlets.
 Vehicles drive over 3 trillion miles per year on US roads.

 How big is the automotive aftermarket industry?

-The light duty aftermarket is projected at $341 billion in 2022.
-The entire automotive aftermarket/auto care industry including medium and heavy-duty is projected at $439 billion in 2022.
+The light duty aftermarket was estimated at $341 billion in 2022.
+The entire automotive aftermarket/auto care industry including medium and heavy-duty was estimated at $439 billion in 2022.